Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

 \subsection{Small-scale instance analysis}

 To initiate the evaluation, we focus on small-scale instances consisting of up to 100 vehicles in city centers of Košice and Prague with 1 km radius and 2 alternative routes.
-In this setup, all solvers introduced in Section~\ref{sec:solvers} are applied without clustering, enabling direct comparison across quantum, classical exact, and heuristic methods.
+In this setup, all solvers introduced in Section~\ref{sec:solvers} are applied without clustering.
 These tests allow us to assess solution quality and computational performance on problems where exact solvers like Gurobi and CBC are still tractable, and where quantum annealing can be benchmarked directly against their results.

-Fig.~\ref{fig:energy_vs_n} presents the average objective value across all simulations, plotted against the number of vehicles (rounded to the nearest ten).
+Figure~\ref{fig:energy_vs_n} presents the average objective value across all simulations, plotted against the number of vehicles (rounded to the nearest ten).
 As the problem size increases, the objective values decrease due to the growing number of pairwise vehicle interactions encoded in the QUBO formulation.
 For $n \leq 30$, all solvers perform comparably, with only marginal differences in energy.
 From $n=40$ onward, Gurobi consistently achieves the lowest objective values, closely followed by Tabu.
-QA QPU, SA and CBC\footnote{CBC results were included only if the solver status was not ``Not Solved'', indicating that a feasible solution was returned.} remain competitive but begin to diverge as $n$ increases.
-The relative energy difference between QA and Gurobi remains below 1\% for smaller instances ($n \leq 20$), but increases steadily with problem size, reaching 15\% at $n=90$.
+The QPU, SA, and CBC\footnote{CBC results were included only if the solver status was not ``Not Solved'', indicating that a feasible solution was returned.} remain competitive but begin to diverge as $n$ increases.
+The average relative energy gap between QPU and Gurobi remains below 1\% for instances with $n \leq 20$, but increases steadily with problem size, reaching 14.8\% at $n=90$.

-To further quantify performance, we report for each solver the proportion of simulations in which it achieved either the lowest or equal objective value in Table~\ref{tab:obj_leader}, or the shortest or equally long runtime in Table~\ref{tab:time_leader}.
+To further evaluate solver performance, Tables~\ref{tab:obj_leader} and~\ref{tab:time_leader} report the proportion of simulations in which each solver achieved either the best (or tied-best) objective value or the shortest (or tied-shortest) runtime, respectively.

-The results confirm that Gurobi outperforms other solvers on small-scale instances, achieving both the lowest objective values and the shortest runtimes across nearly all test cases (in average $0.005$ seconds per instance).
-QA QPU also performs strongly for simulations with $n \leq 30$, where it returns feasible solutions (in 93\% cases) with objective values often close to those of Gurobi.
-This observation aligns with previous studies demonstrating that quantum annealers can provide high-quality solutions for small, densely connected QUBOs~\cite{Neukart2017}.
-Tabu search shows competitive behavior in early instances as well, offering a viable classical alternative in the absence of exact methods.
-In contrast, SA, while computationally efficient, appears less capable of navigating the complex energy landscape of dense traffic QUBOs without further schedule tuning.
-CBC, due to runtime constraints and increased overhead, is applicable only up to $n \leq 50$ and will not be included in further evaluations.